kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ### Geography Level

 🧑‍🏫 Finally, while we have the IDP data handy you can change the **Geography Level** of the indicators.
-By specifying country region or district in the menu on the bottom right of the map canvas.
+By specifying country, region or district in the menu on the bottom right of the map canvas.
+Geography levels express the heirarchy between administrative boundaries.
+For example in Somalia we have the country boundary subdivided into regions, which are in turn subdivided into districts.
+RIR uses these geography levels to provide a sense of the conditions in the region.

 👨‍🏫 - Turn off the Acess layers and the Drought Priority Areas by going to the layers and unchecking them so that we can see the regions better
    - On the menu at the bottom right of the page select Region and you will see that the geographic level of the areas changes.